Table of Contents

 Common Uses:

-- Perfect for everyday cooking where moderate heat is desired
+- Great for everyday cooking where gentle heat is desired

 Chile Guajillo Profile

-The Chile Guajillo is one of Mexico’s most widely used dried chiles.
-With its elongated shape, reddish-brown color, and thin skin, it’s easily recognizable and beloved for its well-balanced flavor profile.
+The Chile Guajillo is one of Mexico's most widely used dried chiles.
+With its elongated shape, reddish-brown color, and thin skin, it offers a complex flavor profile that balances sweetness and spice.

 Flavor Profile: